reinator/tutorial_metabarcoding/_pages/salsa.md

 Once you download the two files to your local computer, you are going to use the PretextView program to open the pre-scaffolding (\*.pretext) heatmap, and the JuiceBox program to open the post-scaffolding (\*.hic) heatmap.
 You should already have those programs installed in your local computer.
 If not, follow [this link](https://eukaryotic-genome-assembly.github.io/pretextView_installation/) to install PretextView and [this link](https://github.com/aidenlab/Juicebox/wiki/Download) to download the executable for Juicebox compatible with your operating system (after you download it, just double click on the executable file and Juicebox should open).

+#### Using Juicebox
+Once you open Juicebox, click on `File > Open`.
+A new window will open, then you should click on the `Local...` button.
+Now you are ready to select the downloaded \*.hic file.
+Once you do it, the heatmap should be plotted.

+### Using PretextView
+After opening PretextView, click on the `Load Map` button and then select the downloaded \*.pretext file.

+## Now
-Now, analyze all the results, discuss with your team and answer the questions in your presentation:
+Analyze all the results, discuss with your team and answer the questions in your presentation:

 1. What are the assembly statistics before scaffolding?
 2. What are the assembly statistics after scaffolding?